dmodrzejewski/coreclr/README.md

 Some of the best ways to contribute are to try things out, file bugs, and join in design conversations.
 You are encouraged to start a discussion by filing an issue, or starting a thread in the [.NET Foundation forums].

+If you find and bugs or want to try to help us out with any issues that we have feel free to post in the issues tab.

 Looking for something to work on?
 The list of [up-for-grabs issues](https://github.com/dotnet/coreclr/issues?q=is%3Aopen+is%3Aissue+label%3Aup-for-grabs) is a great place to start.

 Please checkout the wiki to read the [contribution guidelines][Contributing Guide] for .NET Core and the deverloper guide for general information.